fongc123/notes/Data Visualization/Principles.md

 ![[data-vis-data-context.png|300]]

-For example, in the chart shown, the rank of Cornell University is shown.
-The chart is interpreted negatively, as a downward trend conveys negative conotations; however, the smaller the rank, the better the university.
+For example, in the chart above, the rank of Cornell University is shown.
+The chart is interpreted negatively, as a downward trend conveys negative conotations; however, a smaller digit (e.g., $1$) corresponds to a better ranking.

 ## Least Ink
 The <span style = "color:lightblue">data-ink ratio</span> is the ratio of non-white data pixels to the total ink used in the graphic.

+$$data\textendash ink \space ratio=\frac{non\textendash redundant\space ink}{total\space ink}$$
+Ink usage should prioritize the showcase of data above everything else.

 ### Chart Junk
 <span style = "color:lightblue">Chart junk</span> is the excessive and unnecessary use of graphical elements in visualization for demonstrating the graphic ability of the design *rather* than the display of data.